 - The 2024 Spring booster should be offered around six months after the last vaccine dose and with a minimum gap of three months.
 Details about when and how people can access the vaccine will be announced in due course.

 Here is information from each UK country about their vaccine programme and how to access appointments.

 Covid-19 vaccine campaign FAQs

-If I have a weakened immune system and do not respond well to vaccines, why is it important to continue to get vaccinated?
+If I have a weakened immune system and do not respond well to vaccines, why is it important to receive booster doses when they are offered?

 Even though you might not develop full immunity, you may continue to develop some immunity, so even a limited response to a further dose should help to reduce your risk of being severely ill or admitted to hospital if you catch Covid-19.
 Repeated vaccinations will gradually improve and maintain your level of antibodies and enhance the other parts of your immune system that protect you from Covid-19 infection.